ember-template-lint/ember-template-lint/docs/rule/no-builtin-form-components.md

 # no-builtin-form-components

-Ember's built-in form components use two-way data binding, where the property as `@value` or `@checked` is mutated by user interaction.
+Ember's built-in form components use two-way data binding, where the property passed as `@value` or `@checked` is mutated by user interaction.
 This goes against the Data Down Actions Up principle, goes against Glimmer Components’ intention to have immutable arguments, and is [discouraged by the Ember Core team](https://www.pzuraq.com/on-mut-and-2-way-binding/).

 ## Examples